tangentaudio/deckard/README.md

 ### Run a basic example in `halrun`

-A small demo using a minimal hal file and a small Deckard config file is available in the `example` directory.
+A simple demo using a minimal hal file and a small Deckard config file is available in the `examples` directory.

 To run it:

-- `cd ~/deckard/example`
+- Switch to the examples directory: `cd ~/deckard/examples`
-- `./runexample.sh`
+- Run the script: `./runsimple.sh`

-If it's all working, you should see a few buttons light up on your StreamDeck, and similar output on the console.
+If it's all working, you should see a few buttons light up on your StreamDeck, and output on the console similar to this:

 ```
 steve@bcm-linuxcnc:~/deckard/example$ ./runexample.sh